EquilibriumTechx/qr-pay-gateway/README.txt

 2. You can:(1) upload the entire 'qr-pay-gateway' folder to the '/wp-content/plugins/' directory, (2) upload the .zip file with the plugin Uploader under > Plugins > Add New > Upload
 3. Activate the plugin through the PLUGINS menu in WordPress
-4. Go to WooCommerce > Settings > Checkout and select "Qr Pay Gateway" to configure
+4. Go to WooCommerce > Settings > Payment and select "Qr Pay Gateway" to configure
+5. Visit our page for more details https://www.equilibrium.my/qr-pay-gateway/

 == Frequently Asked Questions ==
 = What is the text domain for translations? =